Maximizing Your Safety for Holiday Travels

+Driving while sleepy can lead to crashing and potentially injuring you or those around you.
 If you’re driving, plan plenty of breaks along the way.
-These breaks will enable you to get out of your car, stretch your legs, enjoy a snack and do whatever is necessary to maintain your focus.
+These breaks will enable you to get out of your car, stretch your legs, enjoy a snack and do whatever is necessary to maintain your focus and safety.

 On the other hand, if you’re flying, it may be worthwhile to bring a pillow and blanket on the airplane.
 A pillow and blanket will enable you to rest comfortably and safely until you reach your final destination.

 Lastly, it is important to remember that an emergency can happen without notice, even during the holiday season.
 To learn how to assist emergency victims, you may want to enroll in life-saving training from SureFire CPR.
 We offer classes that teach individuals about basic first aid, cardiopulmonary resuscitation (CPR) and other life-saving topics.
 To find out more, please call us at (888) 277-3143.